Sherif-Elfiky/CSE151AProj/README.md

 data.fillna({'store_primary_category': 'N/A'})
 ```

 Our data had very extreme outliers towards the greater end for a most of our numerical features.
 So, we dropped those outliers.
+See [Figure 1.1](#figure-1.1) for pre-dropped data
 ```
 data = data[data['time_to_deliver'] <= 6000]
 data = data[data['total_items'] <= 8]